Gallahad072/Sudoku-Solver-and-Generator/README.md

 This program will generate and solve Sudoku problems.

-I'm doing this to develop my understanding of recursion and backtracking algorithms and to learn more langauges.
+I'm doing this to develop my understanding of recursion, backtracking algorithms, wave function collapse, and to learn more langauges.

 ## Languages